nikossrp/SysPro1-VaccineMonitor/README.md

 insert a vaccine on the current date

 /list-nonVaccinated-Persons virusName </br>
-print out all citizens who have not been vaccinated against the virus
+print all citizens who have not been vaccinated against the virus

 /exit </br>
 Exit from application </br>